nikolailic0529/easyPortal-API/docs/Dev/README.md

 ## Audit

 Transparently records required events and changes of Models which are marked by [`Auditable`](../../app/Services/Audit/Contracts/Auditable.php) to provide an Audit Log for Administer Users.

+## Auth

+Defines the list of available permissions, its properties (eg which type of organization can use them) and implementation to check them when [Gates](https://laravel.com/docs/authorization#gates) call.